 One job that’ll always be in demand are tutors; parents will never stop investing in their child’s future.
 And why wouldn’t they: with college costing more and more each day, more families are willing to shell out a little bit of extra early on to increase their child’s chances of getting a scholarship.

 Of course, this means you’re going to have to brush up on the subjects you’ll be tutoring.
 You don’t have to necessarily be an expert per se, but you do need to be very knowledgeable about the subject.
-You might have to invest a little bit on a few classes on teaching or refresher courses on the subjects you want to tutor, but with private tutors charging around $17 an hour per student, it’s a pretty good investment to make.
+You might have to invest a little bit on a few classes on teaching or refresher courses on the subjects you want to tutor, but with a tuition agency charging around $17 an hour per student, it’s a pretty good investment to make.

 Create and Sell Stock Photos and Videos